 The DCM converter internal compensation requires a minimum external output capacitor.
-An external capacitor in the range of $1000-10000\mu F$ with ESR of $10m\Omega$ is required, per DCM for control loop compensation purposes.
+An external capacitor in the range of $1000-2000\mu F$ with ESR of $10m\Omega$ is required, per DCM for control loop compensation purposes.

-However some DCM models require an increase to the minimum external output capacitor value in certain loading and trim condition.
-In applications where the load can go below 10% of rated load but the output trim is held constant, the range of output capacitor required is given by C{OUT-EXT-TRANS} in the Electrical Specifications table.
-If the load can go below 10% of rated load and the DCM output trim is also dynamically varied, the range of output capacitor required is given by C{OUT-EXT-TRANS-TRIM} in the Electrical Specifications table.
+However some DCM models require an increase in the minimum external output capacitor value in certain loading and trim conditions.
+In applications where the load can go below 10% of rated load but the output trim is held constant, the range of output capacitor required is given by $C{\text{OUT-EXT-TRANS}}$ in the Electrical Specifications table.
+If the load can go below 10% of rated load and the DCM output trim is also dynamically varied, the range of output capacitor required is given by $C{\text{OUT-EXT-TRANS-TRIM}}$ in the Electrical Specifications table.